quality icon

 Minimum car insurance requirements in North Carolina

-Drivers in North Carolina must carry at least the following minimum coverage limits to stay compliant with the law:
+Drivers in North Carolina must carry at least the following minimum coverage limits to meet the state’s legal requirements:

 • Bodily injury per person: $30,000